mubashir2329/wagtail-on-cloudrun/README.md

 | Cloud Source Repo 	| sourcerepo.googleapis.com    	|         	|

 ## Deploying Wagtail on Cloud Run
+#### *FOR DEPLOYING WITH DEFAULT RESOURCE NAMES, EXECUTE .sh SCRIPTS (IT MAY CAUSE CONFLICT IN RESOURCE NAMES), FOR DEPLOYMENT WITH CUSTOM RESOURCE NAMES RUN THE COMMANDS MENTIONED (EXCEPT source ./\*.sh)*
 ## 1. Configure Project
 If you are using cloud sdk in local machine then run:
 ```